 Do I need a passport or a visa?

 Yes, all students traveling internationally are required to have a valid passport.
-Please make sure the passport expiration date is at least six months after you travel.
+Please make sure the passport expiration date is at least six months after your travel ends.
 If you do not already have a passport, you should apply for one as soon as possible.
 It normally takes six weeks to process a passport application.

-There are certain ARCC destinations that require visas.
-Please check the trip specifc Common Questions for information on visas.
+There are certain ARCC semesters that require visas.
 ARCC will provide all of the necessary information to get any visas.
-If you hold a passport from any country other than the United States, please contact ARCC to discuss any visa requirements.
+If you hold a passport from any country other than the United States, please contact ARCC to discuss visa requirements.

 Do I need any special innoculations for international programs?